Professor of Mechanical Engineering

 Supported by EPSRC, UK and overseas gas turbine companies, overseas research institution – micro-mixing and combustion model development, combustion of multi-species fuel mixture with low calorific value, LES of premixed combustion, MILD combustion, modelling for turbulent fuel-lean premixed and partially premixed combustion, combustion instabilities.

-Combustion and IC engines, Solar Energy and Biofuels, Environmental Fluid Mechanics and Air Pollution.
+Combustion and Engines, Solar Energy and Biofuels, Environmental Fluid Mechanics and Air Pollution.

 Swaminathan is a co-Investigator with Tanahashi and Miyauchi of the Tokyo Institute of Technology on research grants funded by JSPS and MEXT (GBP2.7M 2010-2015) and a member of the Advisory Panel for Global Centre for Excellence for Multidisciplinary Education and Research on Energy Science at the Tokyo Institute of Technology (2008-2013).